-Whilst the symptoms may appear similar to neurological diseases including those of Multiple Sclerosis, Parkinson’s and Epilepsy, and can be just as debilitating, they are not caused by structural disease of the nervous system, but a problem with the “functioning” of the nervous system.
+Whilst the symptoms may appear similar to those seen in neurological diseases such as Multiple Sclerosis, Parkinson’s and Epilepsy, and can be just as debilitating, they are not caused by structural disease of the nervous system.
+Instead, they are caused by a problem with the “functioning” of the nervous system.

-The structure of the body is fine, but there is a problem with how the nervous system is functioning and how the brain fails to send and receive messages correctly.
-This impacts on how the body responds to different tasks such as, for example, movement control.
-The Hoovers Sign, which is a specific test with regards to functional limb weakness, illustrates this response as a positive physical sign.
-Whilst traditional MRIs cannot detect functional neurological symptoms and patients are confused with a “clear” brain scan, research studies are beginning to produce evidence of the differences occurring in the brains of people with FND.
+The structure of the body is intact, but there is a problem with how the nervous system is functioning, and how the brain fails to send and receive messages correctly.
+This impacts on how the body responds to different tasks such as movement control.

-Historically, past trauma was thought to be the only factor that influenced the development of functional neurological symptoms, but research findings are indicating this is not the case for everyone.
-Current understanding is that biological, psychological and social factors may contribute towards a person’s vulnerability to developing FND.
-Further research is needed to ascertain a clearer picture of the cause of FND.
+Current understanding is that biological, psychological and social factors may contribute towards a person’s vulnerability to developing a Functional Neurological Disorder.
+Research continues to ascertain a clearer picture of the causes and mechanisms.

-To learn more about FND please visit the neurosymptoms website which is a key resource in the UK and worldwide, and is written by a leading specialist in this field.
+To learn more about Functional Neurological Disorders please visit the neurosymptoms website which is a key information resource in the UK and worldwide, and is written by a leading specialist in this field.

 CLICK HERE for information about symptoms.

 Cock HR, Edwards MJ.
 Functional neurological disorders: acute presentations and management Clin Med (Lond).
 2018;18(5):414–417. doi:10.7861/clinmedicine.18-5-414